-You’ve been training for a triathlon and you are happy your progress with swimming, cycling and running however have you overlooked a critical factor in triathlon race success?
+You’ve been training for a triathlon and you are happy with your progress with swimming, cycling, and running.
+However, have you overlooked a critical factor in triathlon race success?

 Many triathletes forget that one of the most important areas where you can gain ‘free’ time is the transition.
 This article offers you five tips to ensure you have a speedy transition.

 Remember you have a limited amount of room so organize yourself in a tidy fashion, if you spread your gear out over more than one space don’t be surprised if the triathlete next to you has moved your stuff, adding to confusion when you return to the transition point.